FinToolBench: Evaluating LLM Agents for Real-World Financial Tool Use: Prompt Templates

 \subsection{Intent-Match Evaluator (IMR)}

-We use an LLM(GPT-5.1) judge to decide whether a tool call's \texttt{intent\_type} is compatible with the question requirement.
+We use an LLM (GPT-5.1) judge to decide whether a tool call’s \texttt{intent\_type} is compatible with the question requirement.
 The judge considers only intent (informational, advisory, transactional) and ignores execution success.